Automatic Transmission Operation

 Transmission Fluid

 Let’s now focus on transmission fluid.
 Why the term fluid instead of oil?
-Transmission oil is considered a hydraulic fluid because it is used to propel the vehicle.
+Transmission oil is considered a hydraulic fluid since is used to propel the vehicle.
 Transmission fluid serves several purposes.
 It hydraulically applies clutches and bands, lubricates gears and bearings, removes heat, and, most importantly, propels the vehicle by conveying fluid force from the impeller to the turbine inside the torque converter.

 Automotive service professionals need to be keenly aware that there are several different types of automatic transmission fluid.
 The primary factor in determining which specific fluid is used in a transmission is the clutch lining material.
 Transmission fluid must be engineered to be compatible with those linings so that the friction material grips the steel plates properly.
-The friction coefficient of both the plates and the linings, along with the fluid’s additives and viscosity, are huge factors in achieving smooth transmission shifting.
+The friction coefficient of both the smooth steel plates and the linings, along with the fluid’s additives and viscosity, are huge factors in achieving smooth transmission shifting.
 Because manufacturers frequently introduce new or improved lining materials, fluid specifications also change.

 Low Fluid Levels